tomoe-mami/weechat-scripts/urlselect/README.md

 ### Custom Commands

-You can bind a single digit (0-9) or lowercase alphabet (a-z) to a custom Weechat command.
+You can bind a single key digit (0-9) or lowercase alphabet (a-z) to a custom Weechat command.
+When the selection bar is active, you can run these commands by pressing Alt followed by the key.
 The syntax to bind a key is:

     /urlselect bind <key> <command>

-and to unbind:
+You can use the following variables inside a command: `${url}`, `${time}`, `${index}`, `${nick}`, and `${message}`.
+They will be replaced by their actual values from the currently selected URL.

+For example, to bind Alt-3 to view the raw content of a URL inside Weechat you can use:

+    /urlselect bind 3 /exec -noln -nf url:${url}

+To remove a custom command, simply unbind its key:

     /urlselect unbind <key>